| WHY is this medicine prescribed?

 Before receiving ranibizumab injection,

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Be sure to mention if you have received verteporfin (Visudyne) recently.
+Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - your doctor may prescribe antibiotic eye drops for you to use for a few days after you receive each injection.
 Talk to your doctor about how to use these eye drops.